 Stock market today: Asian markets mixed following hotter-than-expected US jobs report

-Asian markets are mixed in muted trading after a jobs report released Friday was hotter then expected
+Asian markets are mixed in muted trading after a jobs report released Friday was hotter than expected

 HONG KONG -- Asian markets were mixed on Monday after a jobs report released Friday came in hotter than expected, while the euro fell after French President Emmanuel Macron dissolved the National Assembly following a setback in Sunday's parliamentary election.

-Trading in Asia was muted with markets in China, Hong Kong, Australia and Taiwan closed for holidays.
+Markets in China, Hong Kong, Australia and Taiwan were closed for holidays.

-In Tokyo, the Nikkei 225 index was up 0.5% at 38,872.19 after government data on Monday showed Japan’s economy contracted at an annualized 1.8% pace in January-March compared to the previous quarter, an upward revision from the previously announced 2% drop.
+In Tokyo, the Nikkei 225 index was up 0.9% at 39,038.16 after government data on Monday showed Japan’s economy contracted at an annualized 1.8% pace in January-March, an upward revision from the previously announced 2% drop.

 Meanwhile, in Europe, far-right parties made major gains in parliamentary elections Sunday, leading French President Emmanuel Macron to announce that he was dissolving the National Assembly and calling a snap legislative election.
 This caused the euro to drop to its lowest price in nearly a month.
-On Monday dealing, the euro was trading at $1.0766, down from $1.0778.
+The euro was trading at $1.0752 early Monday, down from $1.0778.

 On Friday, the S&P 500 fell 0.1% to 5,346.99, the Nasdaq composite slipped 0.2% to 38,798.99, and the Dow Jones Industrial Average slipped 0.2% to 38,798.99.